equinor/witsml-explorer/Docs/AUTH.md

 ## Authentication modes in WITSML Explorer.

 Basic mode uses a session cookie to keep track of the user.
-This mode is used by setting `"OAuth2Enabled": false` in the API configuration and empty `NEXT_PUBLIC_MSALENABLED=` in the frontend environment.
+This mode is used by setting `"OAuth2Enabled": false` in the API configuration and empty `VITE_MSALENABLED=` in the frontend environment.
 Basic flow is explained in [BASIC_AUTH.md](./BASIC_AUTH.md).

 OAuth mode uses JWT authentication to keep track of the user.
-This mode is used by setting `"OAuth2Enabled": true` in the API configuration and `NEXT_PUBLIC_MSALENABLED=true` in the frontend environment.
+This mode is used by setting `"OAuth2Enabled": true` in the API configuration and `VITE_MSALENABLED=true` in the frontend environment.
 OAUTH flow is explained in [OAUTH.md](./OAUTH.md).